thisstillwill/IW-Fall-2020/README.md

 # IW Fall 2020

-This repository contains the code used for my Fall 2020 independent work.
+This repository my Fall 2020 independent work, which implements the Marching Cubes algorithm and uses it to create random, destructible terrain.

 ## Builds